top of page

 ESP of Japan began as a guitar repair shop in Shibuya, Tokyo in 1975.
 In 1979 they started a custom shop and established a presence in the United States in 1981.
 The company opened its own factory in Nagano, Japan in 1983.
 A second factory opened in 1986 in Sado Island, Niigata-ken Japan.
 During the 1980s and 1990s, the company was an OEM producer for several brands, most famously Kramer.
 In 1990 ESP bought Schecter Guitars.
 ESP has, for the most part, been quite lefty-friendly.
 One of the few.

 ESP offers five brands: "Navigator" which is exclusive to the Japanese domestic market and consists of high-end Fender and Gibson replicas, "ESP" for the international market with high-end and intermediate guitars, "Edwards" for the Japan domestic market aimed at intermediate to advanced players, entry-level brand "Grassroots" for the Japanese domestic market, and entry-level brand "LTD" for the international market.
 "Edwards" was launched in 1990.
-"LTD" and "Grassroots" were launched in 1996 and are both made in Indonesia or China.
+"Grassroots" was launched in 1993 and "LTD" was launched in 1996.
+Both are made in Indonesia or China.
+Gotoh was the official hardware supplier for ESP and sub-brands made in Japan.

 Status: Obsolete